 The exhaustive survey Vinyl.
 Records and Covers by Artists presents sound and art works by visual artists as well as by musicians and poets of the second half of the twentieth century.
 The exhibition provides all kinds of formats and media, located at the interface between visual and audible components.
 A selection of 300 avant-garde records can be listened to on the deck in the exhibition.

 Organized by: Centre for Artists’ Publications/Neues Museum Weserburg Bremen, Germany and by the Museu d’Art Contemporani de Barcelona (MACBA), Barcelona, Spain

 INTERNATIONAL PROJECT: "SOUND ART"

 Centre for Artists' Publications Bremen, Febr.-Nov.
 2005

-• 14 Sound Art concerts of artists such as Dmitri Prigov, Sven-Ake Johansson, Sten Hansen, Carsten Nicolai a.o.
+• 14 Sound art concerts of artists including (a.o.)
+Dmitri Prigov, Sven-Ake Johansson, Sten Hansen, Carsten Nicolai

 • An international conference: "Sound Art Between Avant-garde and Pop Culture" (30 Sept.–2 Oct.
 2005)

 • A Sound Art Cinema Week (2–6 Nov.
 2005)

 • An international Sound art fair with publishers and antiquarians, specialised in Sound art (30 Sept.–2 Oct.
 2005)